-When teaching an online course, it is strongly suggested that you review the information in the Services section of our website where you will find information about training sessions and training topics provided by the Office of Distance Education.
-We encourage you to register for needed training.
-Our recommendation regarding training is that you attend all sessions that correlate to any feature you plan to use or have your students use in the course of conducting your online course.
+When teaching an online course, it is strongly suggested that you review the information in the Services section of our website where you will find information about training sessions and training topics provided by the Office of Educational Technology & Support.
+We encourage you to arrange for or complete needed training.
+Our recommendation is that you complete training (online or face-to-face) that addresses each feature you plan to use or have your students use in the course of conducting your online course.

 Your online course should be ready for student use no later than the first day of classes as noted on the Academic Calendar.
 It is strongly suggested that you send an email to all students in your course to let them know how to get started in your course.
 This email can set the tone for students' performance and your expectations in your course.
 This email would be a great way to also remind students about the Blackboard system requirements and 24/7 Blackboard support.

 As the course begins and progresses, we recommend that you closely monitor your official roster and the Blackboard student roster in your course(s) to ensure you know who is in your course, especially during the drop/add period at the beginning of the semester.
 Please note that you should not enroll or unenroll students from your Blackboard course.
 Enrollments are automated between Banner and Blackboard.
-If you have questions about student enrollments, contact the Office of Distance Education.
+If you have questions about student enrollments, contact the Office of Educational Technology & Support.
 Please note that you should also not attempt to merge sections of your online courses.
-If you wish to merge courses, you should contact the Office of Distance Education prior to the start of the term (before students access the course).
+If you wish to merge courses, you should contact the Office of Educational Technology & Support prior to the start of the term (before students access the course).
 Please review the "Course Enrollment Merge" page for information that should be sent in your merge request.

 Please be sure that you check your JSU e-mail often and encourage your students to do the same.
 If your JSU e-mail is not your preferred e-mail account, please forward your JSU e-mail to that account.
-This is very important for both you and your students, as much important information from the Office of Distance Education and the University is sent to your JSU e-mail account.
+This is very important for both you and your students, as much important information from the Office of Educational Technology & Support and the University is sent to your JSU e-mail account.